tamerayoub/ai-lead-gen-agency/replit.md

 ### System Design Choices

 A component-based architecture is used for the frontend, with clear separation between UI primitives, feature-specific components, and page-level components.
 Backend API design is RESTful, organized by resource, with Zod for request validation and consistent error handling.
 Data storage follows a schema-first approach with an abstract `IStorage` interface.
 Lead deduplication is implemented at the thread level for email and also by normalized email and phone to ensure all communications for a person are linked to a single lead.

+**Multi-Tenant Organization Management:** User's currently active organization is stored in the `users.currentOrgId` database field (not session storage) for reliable persistence across requests.
+When switching organizations, the database is updated via `POST /api/organizations/switch`.
+The `GET /api/organizations/current` endpoint retrieves the current organization from the user's database record, falling back to the first membership if none is set.

 ## External Dependencies